  Dimension 2: Technological capacity

 In any country, regardless its current level of development, the operations along the weather, climate, hydrological, and environmental services value chain fall into the category of knowledge and technology intensive business.
 It engages a substantial “hard” infrastructure, which in most countries is predominantly owned and operated by the respective NMHS under public funding.
 Traditionally, the majority of CD interventions have addressed primarily the technological dimension of the CD with significant investment from international and national sources and in partnership with many development partners (e.g., the World Bank, UNDP, national development agencies).
 The usual form of “modernization projects” was aimed at resolving technical and scientific capacity gaps and enhancing the compliance with the WMO standards by replacing old equipment, furthering the automation, improved communications, and deploying modern digital technologies for data processing and forecasting.
-The WCDS, while re-instating the key importance of the technological dimension of the CD, emphasizes the holistic view that it is not sufficient for the success and sustainability of the CD investments.
+The WCDF, while re-instating the key importance of the technological dimension of the CD, emphasizes the holistic view that it is not sufficient for the success and sustainability of the CD investments.

 Key result areas in developing technological capacity: By raising the technological capacity, the performance of the NMHSs will be radically improved which, in turn, will lead to improved services with tangible socioeconomic benefits.
 CD actions in the technological dimension should, inter alia: (a) focus on enhancing compliance with WMO requirements, e.g., spatial and temporal coverage of national observational systems to support the GBON, and requirements for international data sharing in accordance with the WMO Unifies Data Policy; (b) provide technical capabilities for performing key social functions, e.g., effective MHEWS, or climate services; (c) be well balanced with the other CD dimensions to commensurate technology, and in particular the related operation and maintenance (O&M) expenses, with the local institutional, human and market environment, to underpin long-term sustainability; (d) promote and utilize the PPE approach in the technology dimension of the CD with the opportunities for significant capacity advancements through leveraging relevant stakeholders capacities (from the public, private, academic and civil sectors).